How to Find Out What Year Your House Was Built

 - Built to relatively current building codes and standards

-- Energy efficiency features more common
+- Energy efficiency features are becoming more common

 - Modern electrical, plumbing, and HVAC systems